zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-a-Completely-Different-Model.md

 And also replace the texture file in your assets!
 Replace the Body texture, usualy Champ_base_tx_cm.
 The 2x and 4x are texture quality when you lower them in settings in game, so swap them too!
 Or else the skin will look strange in lower settings.

 ![29.png](/user-pictures/goat/custommodels/29.png)

+>You will need to change your texture files to .dds first!
+To do that, you can use GIMP, Photoshop with the Intel Texture Works plug-in, or Photopea to export them as .dds!
+>{.is-warning}

 And thats the basics!
 You should now have your new model in game!